Bullying and Cyberbullying

-All costs of our courses can be supported with a grant under KA1 of the Erasmus+ programme.
+The costs can be supported with a KA grant under the Erasmus+ programme.

-- To recognize the warning signs for bullying;
+- Recognize warning signs for bullying;

 - Know the profile and the group dynamics of the aggressor or the aggressors;

-- Know how to fend off attackers;
+- Know how to avoid offenders and fend off attackers – deal with bullies;

 - Understand the institutions, mechanisms and performance obligations in Europe.